-The priority on collaboration is reflected in numerous UCSF centers, institutes and departments that bring together basic scientists, clinical researchers and clinicians with diverse expertise to pursue problems using multidisciplinary strategy, according to Jeffrey Bluestone, PhD, UCSF executive vice chancellor and provost who oversees the research and academic enterprises and also is a preeminent scientist.
+The priority on collaboration is reflected in numerous UCSF centers, institutes and departments that bring together basic scientists, clinical researchers and clinicians with diverse expertise to pursue problems using multidisciplinary strategy.

 A partnership of the School of Pharmacy and School of Medicine, for example, has created the Department of Bioengineering and Therapeutic Sciences.
 Experts in understanding how drugs act in the body and how our genetic makeup affects drug effectiveness are working with bioengineers and molecular engineers to develop new drug delivery strategies, such as an implantable pump.